 Super Lube location at the corner of Thomasville Road and Glenview Drive

 Super Lube location at the corner of North Monroe Street at Fred George Road

-To post a message or announcement on any of the displays, contact the Office of Communications and Public Information.
+To post a message or announcement on any of the displays, contact the Office of Communications and Marketing.
 All messages or event announcements must have a broad appeal to the TCC student body or the general public.

 Light Pole Banners

 Special events, anniversaries, campus-wide celebrations and campaigns are opportunities to bring the TCC brand to life through signage that reinforces our key messages.
 Most of the campus light poles are equipped for displaying banners.
 Banners are commissioned by the Office of Communications and Marketing and must be similar or complimentary in design to create a cohesive effect.

 Web Communication Standards

 Today’s digital age allows for colleges to maintain an online presence in new and exciting ways.
 As with print and electronic publications, social media, Web site content and other outlets must follow the guidelines when the TCC logo, icons or message is applied.
 Web advertisements, banners or graphics must be initiated and approved through the Office of Communications and Marketing.

 The official TCC Web site, www.tcc.fl.edu, is the public face of the College online.
 Through the Web site, the College can communicate important information and strategic messages to external audiences.
 These audiences are primarily prospective students, but also include current students, faculty and staff, alumni and donors, and the community and businesses.
 Content management is a campus-wide responsibility as individual departments and divisions are responsible for their own content.

 Designated department representatives will be responsible for maintaining portions of the Web site.
 These representatives must schedule training before performing any editing or content creation to the site.
 Those with permissions to edit TCC’s Web site may not share their log-in information with any unauthorized personnel.